Event Loop Guide: How JavaScript Async Code Actually Gets Scheduled

 • what the event loop is

-Why the event loop matters
+Why does the event loop matter?

 • click events

-• network response handling
+• network responses

 • Promise continuations